 You want it just right.
 3-5 severity levels is the right amount in our experience.
 Startups should start with 3, and add severity levels as the maximum possible impact size increases through company and product growth.

 Human words communicate these clearly with little room for misinterpretation: important in a stressful situation.
+So an incident happens and people are frantically trying to deduce what a Sev-5 is, you’ll wish that you categorized major issues as a ‘Critical incident’ instead.

 Despite approaching severity levels from first principles, we often see most organisations ending up with very similar severity levels.
 We recommend adopting the following tried-and-tested severity levels: